vineetp6/SmartGridMaster/README.md

 ## Running as a Windows 11 App

-You can package this application as a Windows 11 app using PyInstaller and create a desktop shortcut.
+Package this application as a Windows 11 app using PyInstaller and create a desktop shortcut.

 ### Packaging with PyInstaller